Under U.S. federal law, it is a crime to falsely claim certain military honors.

 What is the Stolen Valor Act?

-This Act amended the U.S.’s decades-old laws regarding falsifying a military background, making them more enforceable.
+This Act amended the country’s decades-old laws regarding falsifying a military background, making them more enforceable.

 This prompted the drafting of a new act, which President Barack Obama signed into law in 2013.

 In comparison, lying for attention or respect is not a crime under the current Stolen Valor Act.